Polyhedral divisors and torus actions of complexity one over arbitrary fields: Introduction

 Let us give a brief summary of the contents of each section.
-In the first section, we recall how to extend the D.P.D. presentation of parabolic graded algebra to context of Dedekind domain.
-This fact has been mentioned in [FZ] and firstly traited by a master student of Hubert Flenner [Ka].
-In the second and the third section, we study respectively a class of multigraded algebras over Dedekind domains and a class of elliptic multigraded algebras over a field.
-In the fourth section, we classify non-split affine $\mathbb{T}$-varieties of complexity one.
+In the first section, we recall how to extend the D.P.D. presentation of parabolic graded algebra to the context of Dedekind domain.
+This fact has been mentioned in [FZ03] and firstly treated by Nagat Karroum in a master dissertation [Kar04].
+In the second and the third sections, we study respectively a class of multigraded algebras over Dedekind domains and a class of elliptic multigraded algebras over a field.
+In the fourth section, we classify affine $\mathbb{T}$-varieties of complexity one.
 The last section is devoted to the non-split case.

-\begin{rappel} All considered rings are commutative and unitary.
-Let $\mathbf{k}$ denote a field.
-Given a lattice $M$ we let $\mathbf{k}[M]$ be the semigroup algebra
+\begin{rappel} All considered rings are assumed to be commutative and unitary.
+Let $k$ be a field.
+Given a lattice $M$ we let $k[M]$ be the semigroup algebra

-By a \em variety \rm $X$ over $\mathbf{k}$ we mean an integral separated scheme of finite type over $\mathbf{k}$ ; one assumes in addition that $\mathbf{k}$ is algebraically closed in the field of rational functions $\mathbf{k}(X)$.
-In particular, $X$ is geometrically irreducible. \end{rappel} \em Acknowledgments. \rm The author is grateful to Mikhail Zaidenberg for his remarks which helped us to improve the text.
-We would like to thank Matthieu Romagny for kindly answering to our questions, and Hanspeter Kraft for proposing to treat the non-split case.
+Recall that a \em $\mathbb{Q}$-divisor \rm on a scheme $Y$ is a Weil divisor on $Y$ with rational coefficients.
+By a \em variety \rm $X$ over $k$ we mean an integral separated scheme of finite type over $k$; one assumes in addition that $k$ is algebraically closed in the field of rational functions $k(X)$.
+In particular, $X$ is geometrically irreducible. \end{rappel} \em Acknowledgments. \rm The author is grateful to Karol Palka and Mikhail Zaidenberg for his remarks which helped to improve the text.
+We would like to thank Matthieu Romagny for kindly answering our questions, and Hanspeter Kraft for proposing to treat the non-split case.
+We also thank the jury members of the Ph.D. thesis and the referee for many suggestions and corrections.